Epik-Whale/aihub-vvit.github.io/blogs/blog4/README.md

 ### To This...

 ```
-"Create a function that calculates the final price after applying a percentage discount"
+"Create a function that calculates the final price after applying a percentage discount."
 ```

 <br>